ponceto/another-world-interpreter/README.md

 # ANOTHER WORLD INTERPRETER

-This is a quick and dirty fork and port of the [Another World Bytecode Interpreter](https://github.com/fabiensanglard/Another-World-Bytecode-Interpreter) with [SDL2](https://www.libsdl.org/), targeting Linux and [WASM](https://en.wikipedia.org/wiki/WebAssembly) with [Emscripten](https://emscripten.org/).
+This is another Another World Bytecode Interpreter with [SDL](https://www.libsdl.org/), targeting Linux, BSD and [WASM](https://en.wikipedia.org/wiki/WebAssembly) with [Emscripten](https://emscripten.org/).

 ![Another World](share/another-world/another-world.png)

+This is a fork of Fabien Sanglard's project, itself a fork of Gregory Montoir's original implementation.

-You can play Another World in your browser by clicking [here](https://www.emaxilde.net/assets/games/another-world/another-world.html).
+You can play Another World directly in your browser by clicking [here](https://www.emaxilde.net/assets/games/another-world/another-world.html).

 ## COMPILE AND RUN FOR LINUX